 Then there is my personal favorite- pencils you can plant!
 I kid you not!

 Soft toys: My boys could never get enough small soft toys.
 I have mixed feelings.
 On the one hand they are very cute, but they aren’t always environmentally friendly.
 If you have Easter plush toys from previous years, why not re-use them?
-If not here are some made from organic materials.
-Click on the images to purchase.
+If not try a farm buddy made from organic materials.

 Creative Toys: Anything that encourages creativity is always welcome and provides the perfect indoor activity for rainy spring days.
 Here are some eco-friendly ideas.
 Click on the images to purchase.